“We are getting a divorce.” Did you really just say that out loud?

-You are getting a divorce.
-There are no “top 10” lists or spiritually enlightened comments that I can offer to assuage the tsunami of emotion and mental gymnastics that are now flooding your body and brain.
-For some it is the shattering of how one defined an entire existence, for others it is fear of failing, or of being alone, or being financially challenged.
-For many it is dominated by rage and betrayal, and in some cases it brings a feeling of profound relief and liberation.
+There are no “top 10” lists or spiritually enlightened comments that I can offer to calm the tsunami of emotion and mental gymnastics that are now flooding your body and brain.
+For some, it is the shattering of how one defined oneself, for others it is the fear of being alone, or the fear of being financially challenged, or not being able to parent the same way.
+For many it is dominated by rage and betrayal, and in some cases, it brings a feeling of profound relief and liberation.
 No matter what the situation, it is for everyone, uncomfortable change.

-Some people are wired to embrace change and thrive on it.
+Some people are wired to embrace change and thrive with it.
 Others are thrown into a complete tailspin because stability supports and protects them.
-The key to divorce, and likely a factor that contributes to the chaos and systemic failures, is that it is different for everyone, both within a couple and between couples.
+The key to divorce, and likely a factor that contributes to the chaos and systemic failure, is that it is different for everyone.
 The mindset, the facts, the emotional impact, the family situation -everyone has a different experience and a different reaction and response.
 But for everyone it represents change.

 The materials available at this web site are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 Use of, and access to, this Web site or any of the e-mail links contained within the site do not create an attorney-client relationship between Dtour, Inc., dtour.life or any affiliate of Dtour, Inc. and the user or browser.
 Any opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of Dtour, Inc. or dtour.life.